See below for answers to questions that may be of interest to faculty. Email us if you have questions that aren’t answered below!

 Are my graduate students members of the union?

-GSOC is a union for working graduate students at NYU.
+GSOC is a union for working graduate union at NYU.
 Currently, students appointed to the following positions are covered by the agreement with NYU:

-- Graduate students (Master’s/Ph.D.) who teach classes or have appointed teaching assistantships or laboratory assistantships (except Ph.D. student adjuncts beyond the 7th year)
+- Graduate students (Master’s/Ph.D.) who teach classes or have appointed teaching assistantships or laboratory assistantships (except Ph.D. student adjuncts beyond the 7th year and MBA candidates at Stern)

 - Graduate student workers in a range of miscellaneous positions, who are employed by NYU